Wall Street (1987 film): Critical response

 Michael Douglas won the Academy Award for Best Actor and thanked Oliver Stone for "casting me in a part that almost nobody thought I could play".
-However, Daryl Hannah's performance was not as well received and earned her a Golden Raspberry Award for Worst Supporting Actress, thus making this the only film to date to win both an Oscar and an Razzie.
-The "quintessential financial high-roller's attire" of Michael Douglas in the movie, designed by Alan Flusser, was emulated in the 1980s by yuppies.
+However, Daryl Hannah's performance was not as well received and earned her a Golden Raspberry Award for Worst Supporting Actress, thus making this the only film to date to win both an Oscar and a Razzie.
+The "quintessential financial high-roller's attire" of Douglas in the film, designed by Alan Flusser, was emulated in the 1980s by yuppies.

 Interest in the film was renewed in 1990 when the cover of Newsweek magazine asked, "Is Greed Dead?" after 1980s icons like Michael Milken and Ivan Boesky ran afoul of insider trading laws.
 Over the years, the film's screenwriter Stanley Weiser has been approached by numerous people who told him, "The movie changed my life.
 Once I saw it I knew that I wanted to get into such and such business.
 I wanted to be like Gordon Gekko".
 In addition, both Charlie Sheen and Michael Douglas still have people come up to them and say that they became stockbrokers because of their respective characters in the film.
 In 2002, Stone was asked how the financial market depicted in Wall Street has changed and he replied, "The problems that existed in the 1980s market grew and grew into a much larger phenomenon.
 Enron is a fiction, in a sense, in the same way that Gordon Gekko's buying and selling was a fiction ...
 Kenny Lay—he's the new Gordon Gekko".
 Entertainment Weekly magazine's Owen Gleiberman commented in 2009 that the film "reveals something now which it couldn't back then: that the Gordon Gekkos of the world weren't just getting rich—they were creating an alternate reality that was going to crash down on all of us."

 A 20th-anniversary edition was released on September 18, 2007.
 New extras include an on-camera introduction by Stone, extensive deleted scenes, "Greed is Good" featurettes, and interviews with Michael Douglas and Martin Sheen.

 In reviewing the film's sequel 23 years later, Variety noted that though the original film was "intended as a cautionary tale on the pitfalls of unchecked ambition and greed, Stone's 1987 original instead had the effect of turning Douglas' hugely charismatic (and Oscar-winning) villain into a household name and boardroom icon – an inspiration to the very power players and Wall Street wannabes for whom he set such a terrible example."

+In 2024, Far Out magazine named Gordon Gekko one of the "10 most accurate movie psychopaths according to the FBI".

 Accolades

+The film is notable as being the only film to win both an Academy Award and a Golden Raspberry Award.

 The film is recognized by American Film Institute in these lists: